cmajor-lang/docs/index.md

 ### (Coming soon!)
 Develop and run Cmajor in your browser

-Cmajor has been designed from the outset to fit into a WASM/WebAssembly stack, and we'll soon be offering a full online playground at [cmajor.dev](cmajor.dev).
+Cmajor has been designed from the outset to fit into a WASM/WebAssembly stack, and we'll soon be offering a full online playground at [cmajor.dev](https://cmajor.dev).
 This will let people dabble with the language without needing to install anything on their local machine.

 #### (Coming soon!)
 Native support for Cmajor patches in DAWs

 Tracktion Waveform will be the first DAW to support native loading of patches, but we hope others will follow soon!

-A DAW which is Cmajor-aware will offer a better experience of scanning for patches, and can do a better job of presenting and hot-reloading them.
+A DAW with native support for Cmajor will offer a better experience of scanning for patches, and can do a better job of presenting and hot-reloading them.
 Our Cmajor JIT plugin can load patches into a DAW, but thanks to the VST/AU formats being designed for static plugins, there are some things it can't do, such as allowing dynamic changes to parameter lists or i/o buses.

 ---------------------------------------------------------------------------------